NicMoe/tableau-intro-with-trees/README.md

 12. Edit the tooltip.

-   Towards the 'Tooltip' icon in the 'Marks' box in the middle of your screen, drag both 'Town' from 'Dimensions' and 'Square Miles' from 'Measures'.
+   Towards the 'Tooltip' icon in the 'Marks' box in the middle of your screen, drag both 'Town' from 'Dimensions' and 'Square Miles' from 'Measures', one at a time.
 They should appear at the bottom of the 'Marks' box as `ATTR(Town)` and `SUM(Square ..`.

    Now, click the 'Tooltip' icon and a popup will appear.
 Edit it to create a sentence structure: `In <ATTR(Town)>, there are <SUM(Acres)> acres (<SUM(Square Miles)> square miles) of <Status> land within areas designated as <Land Use> land use.`